sean-smith/swsmith.cc/content/posts/fast-failover.md

 ```bash
 sbatch --wrap "sleep 60" -N 50 --requeue
 ```

+**Note:** The `--requeue` flag is only needed when using All-Or-Nothing scaling in combination with fast failover.
+If you're just using fast failover no need to specify `--requeue`.

 Since I have [all-or-nothing](/posts/all-or-nothing.html) scaling setup my job gets rejected from the first set of instances: